 The second term (in blue) represents the probability that the group picks the decision at random, with a probability (1-alpha).

-Therefore, the higher alpha, the higher the influence of that given individual on the rest of the group.
+Therefore, a higher value of alpha indicates a higher influence of that given individual on the rest of the group.

-We fitted a curve separately for each individual and for each of the 4 influence metrics, by maximizing the log-likelihood (figure 2).
+We fitted a curve separately for each individual, for each of the 4 influence metrics, by maximizing the log-likelihood (figure 2).
 Then each curve was synthetized by an influence score taken to be the y-value for a given, fixed value of x (90% quantile across each individual).

 We performed GLMM on these influence scores with status as a categorical predictor and group as a random effect to test if there were consistent differences between the influence of each status.

+…What about the 5th influence metric? ‘time in front’? how is this calculated, compared, modelled, etc?